Chapter Thirteen V

 Janah, “Anyone hurt?”

-“Not yet, but he’s finagled an old woman for a free room, and asking, or demanding money, food or clothes from shop owners.
+“Not yet, but he’s finagled an old woman for a free room, and asking for, or demanding, money, food or clothes from shop owners.
 He leaves with packages or cash.”

 David Li comes in the still open door, “Bird says Fourth has injured a small boy, only for being in his way as he climbed the stairs.
 He told the boy to move, when he took too long, Fourth waved his hand and the boy’s head cracked against the bricks bordering the stairs.
 He is unconscious.
 Someone saw him there and they took him to the hospital.
 We don’t know anymore.”